Pauline Viardot: Career

 Renowned for her wide vocal range and her dramatic roles on stage, Viardot gave performances that inspired composers such as Frédéric Chopin, Berlioz, Camille Saint-Saëns (who dedicated Samson and Delilah to her, and wanted her to sing the title role, but she declined on account of her age), and Giacomo Meyerbeer, for whom she created Fidès in Le prophète.

 She spoke fluent Spanish, French, Italian, English, German, and Russian, and composed songs in a variety of national techniques.
 Her career took her to the best music halls across Europe, and from 1843 to 1846 she was permanently attached to the Opera in Saint Petersburg, Russia.

-She spent many happy hours at George Sand's home at Nohant, with Sand and her lover Frédéric Chopin.
+She spent many happy hours at George Sand's home at Nohant, with Sand and her partner Frédéric Chopin.
 She was given expert advice by Chopin on her piano playing, her vocal compositions, and her arrangements of some of his mazurkas as songs.
 He in turn derived from her some firsthand knowledge about Spanish music.
 In July 1847, Sand's and Chopin's relationship came to an end.
 Viardot tried to heal the rift and get the two back together, but to no avail.

 She arranged instrumental works by Joseph Haydn, Franz Schubert and Johannes Brahms as songs.
 She was the mezzo-soprano in the Tuba mirum movement of Mozart's Requiem at Chopin's funeral at Église de la Madeleine in Paris on 30 October 1849, which she performed together with a soprano, incognito behind a black curtain.

 She sang the title role of Gluck's opera Orphée et Eurydice at Théâtre Lyrique in Paris in November 1859, directed by Hector Berlioz who arranged the opera, and she sang this role over 150 times.
 She was well acquainted with Jenny Lind, the Swedish soprano and philanthropist, who had been a student of her brother.

 A notable remark of hers was made to the English soprano Adelaide Kemble when they attended the late concert in London by the great Italian soprano Giuditta Pasta, who was clearly past her prime.
 Asked by Kemble what she thought of the voice, she replied 'Ah!
 It is a ruin, but then so is Leonardo's Last Supper.

 In 1863, Pauline Viardot retired from the stage.
 She and her family left France due to her husband's public opposition to Emperor Napoleon III and settled in Baden-Baden, Germany.
 In 1870, however, Johannes Brahms persuaded her to sing in the first public performance of his Alto Rhapsody, at Jena.